asaikali/carvel-workshop/README.md

 ### Container Registry

 You will need a container registry where you have permissions to create repos, and push/pull/delete container images.
-The labs will use GitHub packages as the primary registry for the hands on exerices.
-Whatever regsitry you bring to the workshop we assume you are comfortable using that registry.
+The labs will use GitHub packages as the primary registry for the hands-on exerices.
+Whatever registry you bring to the workshop we assume you are comfortable using that registry.

 ### Kubernetes Cluster

-You will need a Kubernetes cluster for the hands on labs.
+You will need a Kubernetes cluster for the hands-on labs.
 Whatever choice of Kuberentes distribution you bring to the workshop we assume you are comfortable driving that Kuberentes distribution.

-A local kuberentes is sufficient for the labs in this workshop.
-The labs are tested with Docker Desktop Kuberentes.
+A local kubernetes is sufficient for the labs in this workshop.
+The labs are tested with Docker Desktop Kubernetes.
 Other local desktop Kubernetes solutions such as minikube or kind will work but there might be slight differences in exposing network ports.

 ### Tools